Immersive in the Virtual Meeting

 VIVERSE for Business is a large-scale enterprise VR platform with complex workflows, diverse user roles, and strict access controls.
-I led the UX design from 0 to 1, including technical feasibility and business goals.
+I led the UX design from 0 to 1 to launch, including technical feasibility and business goals.

 Company: